-Page 3 of 9
+Page 4 of 10

-Date: January 20, 2011 Case #: ZBA 2010-79 Site: 14 James Street
+Date: February 3, 2011 Appeal #: ZBA 2010-79 Address: 14 James Street

-- 3. Nature of Application: This is a residential property within a Residence B (RB) district.
+3. Nature of Application: This is a residential property within a Residence B (RB) district.
 The structure is currently non-conforming with respect to the minimum side yard setback.
-The Applicant is seeking a Special Permit to alter a non-conforming structure under Somerville Zoning Ordinance (SZO) §4.4.1 to construct a one-story addition on top of the first floor in the rear of an existing single-family residence within the non-conforming side yard setback. - 4.
-Surrounding Neighborhood: The structures on the same side of James Street as the subject property are predominantly single-family homes of 2.5 stories with wood construction.
+The Applicant is seeking a Special Permit to alter a non-conforming structure under Somerville Zoning Ordinance (SZO) §4.4.1 to construct the project that will place the two-story deck in the non-conforming side yard setback.

+- 4. Surrounding Neighborhood: The structures on the same side of James Street as the subject property are predominantly single-family homes of 2.5 stories with wood construction.
 On the opposite side of James Street are one single-family home, two two-family homes, and one three-family structure.
 In the surrounding neighborhood, the structures are primarily two-family homes of 2.5 stories but there are five, three-family dwellings in the neighborhood as well.
-A number of the surrounding two- and three-family homes in the neighborhood are larger than the subject property and its immediate abutters have been subject to additions that have changed the rear profile of the homes. - Impacts of Proposal: The Applicant's proposed alterations to the existing structure will have minimal impacts to the surrounding neighborhood as the addition would not appear to be detrimental to the immediate abutters or the surrounding area.
+A number of the surrounding two- and three-family homes in the neighborhood are larger than the subject property and its immediate abutters have been subject to additions that have changed the rear profile of the homes. - 5.
+Impacts of Proposal: The Applicant's proposed alterations to the existing structure will have minimal impacts to the surrounding neighborhood as the addition would not appear to be detrimental to the immediate abutters or the surrounding area.
 The proposed addition is in the rear of the home and would not particularly alter the streetscape along James Street.
 The addition would extend the nonconforming northern side of the existing dwelling deeper into the lot approximately three feet but the structure would still be well within the minimum rear yard setback of 20 feet, with over 35 feet of setback from the rear lot line.
 As the Applicant is only extending the existing non-conforming setback on the north side of the property, they would not worsen the existing nonconformities of the structure.
 Including the proposed addition, the floor area ratio of the structure would still be 0.49 under the 1.0 FAR maximum for an RB district.
-To help ensure that the character of the original house will remain intact, Staff has included a condition that the Applicant shall install siding and shingles on the addition that match those on the existing structure.
+To help ensure that the character of the original house will remain intact, the Board has included a condition that the Applicant shall install siding and shingles on the addition that match those on the existing structure.
 All construction activities for this project will occur at the rear of the existing building with the building and the remaining rear setback area acting as buffers to the residences nearby.
 An on-site dumpster will be placed in the driveway during the demolition and construction processes to handle the disposal of solid waste from the project.
 With construction impacts limited to the rear of the building, no significant disruption to the neighborhood is anticipated.
-Staff has included conditions in this Special Permit to help alleviate the potential dust, noise, and air quality issues that may arise from the demolition and construction processes. - 6.
+The Board has included conditions in this Special Permit to help alleviate the potential dust, noise, and air quality issues that may arise from the demolition and construction processes. - 6.
 Green Building Practices: The Applicant is proposing to fully insulate the house, install double pane windows, add a highly efficient heating system, and install low-flow duel flush toilets.